 Yep, these are really the easiest Shrimp taco recipe with a devilish crunchy cabbage slaw and spicy sauce!

 Tacos, in my expert foodie opinion, stand alone on a platter.
 They are the be all end all of the meal but making sure the fixings that are paired with them harmonize is crucial homemade guacamole and salsa are a MUST to serve with spicy shrimp tacos.
-And to be honest, black beans and yellow rice are also perfect sides when you are looking to balance out the plate.
+And to be honest, black beans, or refried beans, and yellow rice are also perfect sides when you are looking to balance out the plate.

 Grilled pineapple and mango salsa are yummy additions as well for a burst of sweet fruit flavor.
 And for those who want to pull a little attention away from the taco, elotes are pretty magical to serve with grilled shrimp tacos too.

-If you’ve tried this Cajun creation please rate the recipe and let me know where you found it in the comments below.
+If you’ve tried this grilled shrimp taco recipe please rate the recipe and let me know where you found it in the comments below.

 I get inspired by your feedback and comments!
 You can also join in on the adventures on Instagram @girlcarnivore, Twitter & Facebook.